Jason-Oleana/image-to-sequence-prediction/README.md

 # CNN+LSTM model for image to svg code prediction

 # Goal
-The goal is, given an image of a set of colored shapes, output the Scalable Vector Graphics code which generates this image.
+The goal is to learn to generate the Scalable Vector Graphics (SVG) code correspondig to images of simple colored shapes.
 SVG is a markup language which is used to define vector graphics.

 # Example